michaelhojungyoon/BIOF501A_Project/README.md

 2) Splitting the fastq files into respective forward (R1) and reverse (R2) reads
 3) Performing fastp to check for quality and determine a trimming length
 4) Zipping the fastq.gz files
-5) Running the DADA2 pipeline with parameters obtained from the fastp summary
+5) Running the DADA2 pipeline in nf-core environment with parameters obtained from the fastp summary

 # Setting up the environment